 - Market grand and reserve champion animals that pass through the sale, may be drug tested, at the discretion of the show.

 - At the time an animal is sold at auction at the livestock show, the exhibitors shall be held directly responsible for animals that are rejected at the processing center for any reason.
 The seller may be liable to the buyer for an amount equal three times the purchase price and may also be liable for attorney's fees with civil penalties.
 Show management may share acceptable intelligence and evidence information with FDA or USDA.
 If, for any reason, the FDA or USDA inspectors must remove any part of a meat animal carcass, the market price will be discounted.

-- Show management reserves the right to require animal health certificate.
+- Show management reserves the right to require animal health certificates.
 Health inspection and diagnostic tests may be made before or after animals are on the livestock show premises for exhibitor and animal safety, or to inaugurate disease control procedures which may become necessary in emergencies as determined by animal health officials.

 All 4-H and FFA members, family members, and associates will exhibit good sportsmanship at all times.
-Every exhibitor, family member and associate of exhibitor, is required to follow the Utah 4-H and Utah FFA Code of Conduct at an Utah Junior Livestock Association sponsored event.
+Every exhibitor, family member and associate of exhibitor, is required to follow the Utah 4-H and Utah FFA Code of Conduct at any Utah Junior Livestock Association sponsored event.
 Here are a few point from the Code of Conduct that we want to remind you:

 - Have positive character and behavior